-What I want to share with you in this blog is how you can have a career in the film industry: What kind of film jobs there are, the money you can make, and how to get in.
+What I want to share with you in this blog is how you can have a career in the film industry: What kind of film jobs there are, the money you can make, and how to get in, even how to find the best online film school.
 I also want to give you a realistic view of what it’s like working in this industry.
 To do that I put together stories about what happens on a film set and what it’s like working on film sets.
 You can also get a feel for the exciting lifestyle you can have working in this industry.

 One of the best things about working in the film industry, is that you work on fun stuff all day long and you get to work with your friends.
 It’s a fun environment with lots of joking.
 After all, we all left the real world to have a different, more exciting lifestyle.
 Where one day is usually never like the next.

 This day started at 7:00 am, breakfast was being served at crew parking by Jim, a caterer that can whip up anything you want for breakfast.
 This guy has been making breakfasts for the film industry for 25 years – and he rocks.
 And the best part, it’s all paid for by production!
 You can order anything at all and Jim will make it.
 Or you can order off Jim’s menu that has dishes like Irish huevos rancheros, spicy mexican burrito, blueberry french toast.
 For me, it was between blueberry pancakes and tortilla scramble.
 I chose the tortilla scramble and it was probably one of the best tasting dishes I’ve ever had.
 So we’re all hanging out having breakfast in the parking lot.
 It’s always fun to see who you’re going to be work with.

 Alex, the key grip, showed up.
 He’s a sweetie.
 I just worked with him earlier in the week on another job.
 Then Lisa showed up, who I hadn’t seen for a year!
 Lisa is a script supervisor.
 Now, it’s 7:30 and time to go to work.
 We jump into passenger vans and head to set.